Jason2Brownlee/QuakeBotArchive/research/essays/b33_fbca.md

 * FBCA 1.01 Final 2 Source, src101final.zip, October 09 2007

-a version was posted to the forum, no idea...
+a version was posted to the forum, no record yet...